Field Guide

 How do traditional funding models impede enterprise agility?

-• Project-centric operating model, with delivery milestones and pre-determined outputs or deliverables: “Bullet proof” business cases and up-front requirements apply a deterministic approach to what is in reality, an emergent domain – it is impossible to predict what customers will want and what solutions will effectively meet their needs.
+🔮 Project-centric operating model, with delivery milestones and pre-determined outputs or deliverables: “Bullet proof” business cases and upfront requirements apply a deterministic approach to what is, in reality, an emergent domain – it is impossible to predict what customers will want and what solutions will effectively meet their needs.

 What does good look like?

-• Flexible funding cycles: decoupled internal funding cycles from external reporting cycles, so that an organisation’s reporting process doesn’t dictate how funds are planned and spent internally.
+Decouple internal funding cycles from external reporting cycles, so that an organisation’s reporting process doesn’t dictate how funds are planned and spent internally.

-How can you take the first step?
+How can you take the first step towards transforming your funding models?

 Further learning